FAO, SAU To Set Up Resource Centre For Agricultural Innovations; SDGs Promotion In Pakistan - UrduPoint

 FAO, SAU To Set Up Resource Centre For Agricultural Innovations; SDGs Promotion In Pakistan

 A letter of agreement was signed between FAO and SAU by Rebekah Bell, FAO representative in Pakistan a.i. and Prof Dr Fateh Muhammad Marri, SAU vice chancellor (VC), at an agreement signing ceremony held at the SAU Tandojam.
-The event was attended by FAO and SAU officials.
+The event was attended by FAO and SAU officials, said a press release issued here.

 The SAU VC while appreciating the efforts of FAO said exchange of information and access to the online platforms of FAO will provide the students an international exposure to the latest and scientific information and this information will help them to excel in their careers and ultimately enrich the agricultural sector in Pakistan.